more-itertools/more-itertools/docs/api.rst

 Summarizing
 ===========

-These tools return summarized or aggregate data from an iterable.
+These tools return summarized or aggregated data from an iterable.

 ----